nikitaDanilenko/vmm/src/RandomMatrix.md

 chopStrictTriangle = breakWith (+1) 0
 ```

-One particular recurring scheme is to split a list of `Maybe a` values
+One particular recurring scheme is to split a list of `Maybe a`{ .haskell}
-into lists of such values and then transform these lists into rows.
-This
+values into lists of such values and then transform these lists into rows.
-scheme is captured by the following function.
+This scheme is captured by the following function.

 ``` { .haskell}
 resizeWith :: ([Maybe a] -> [[Maybe a]]) -> [Maybe a] -> MatLike a